 Become a supporter

-Background: The first leg of our LEJOG ride (which we fitted in when Covid restrictions, favourable weather and a house move allowed) ended in South Wales, just outside Cardiff.
+Background: The first leg of our LEJOG ride (which we completed when Covid restrictions, favourable weather and a house move allowed) ended in South Wales, just outside Cardiff.
 The second leg started at the same point a year later and picked up the Taff Trail just outside Pontypridd.
 I used my tried and trusted method of using Cycle Travel to plot a route from start to finish, with a few via points to mark overnight stops.
 This followed the recognised Lon Las Cymru route for most, but not all of the way.

 Day 1: the ride becomes much more pleasant once the industrial estates of Treforest are left behind and great surfaces are encountered on the route through the valley to Merthyr Tydfi, which is for the most part traffic free.
 The climbing to Pontsticill starts after Merthyr, though it is quite gentle at first.
 After the reservoir there’s a descent all the way to the Usk valley.
 Cycle Travel took us down the paved road and in hindsight this was not the best option for us, as a fully loaded tandem requires serious braking, and we had to stop just after the steepest section to allow the wheel rims to cool down.
 I don’t think we were that far from a blowout!
 Interestingly, if this route is plotted in reverse, the ascent takes you up along the eastern side of Talybont Reservoir, which would have been a better option for our descent.
 We then had some ups and downs until we got to our campsite at Glasbury.
 We were well fed at the Harp Inn and needed the sustenance after Strava informed me that we climbed 1039m.